JaciBrunning/docker-smtp/README.md

 A simple docker image containing the Postfix SMTP server, and OpenDKIM, designed to take TLS SSL certs from a Traefik Load Balancer, with the configuration stored in etcd.

-This doesn't contain any auth, since it should only be sending emails from the internal docker network it's bound to.

 ## Environment
 `DOMAIN`: The domain to send from
 `ETCD`: The etcd host and port (e.g. `etcd:2379`)